 The Goodhart collection

-Dr Goodhart was an anaesthetist whose imagination was caught by a sampler worked by a girl called Sarah Mitchell was his first impulse purchase from an antique shop in Sussex in the 1950s.
-This was the beginning of what was to become a collection of nearly 300 pieces, 120 of which are at Montacute either on display or in storage.
+Dr Goodhart was an anaesthetist whose imagination was caught by a sampler worked by a little girl called Sarah Mitchell, found in an antique shop in Sussex in the 1950s.
+It was the beginning of what was to become a collection of nearly 300 pieces, 120 of which are at Montacute either on display or in storage.

-At first, Dr Goodhart collected broadly, seeking the very best examples to be found.
-In particular, he chose those that displayed characteristics common to a region or the country, that were illustrative of particular types of decoration or technique and others based on chronological changes or which had been dated.
+At first, Dr Goodhart collected broadly, seeking the very best examples.
+He chose those that displayed characteristics common to a region or the country, illustrated particular types of decoration or technique or had been dated.
 However, he soon concentrated on English samplers of the 17th century, a period that produced some of the most beautiful and skilled examples ever made.
 The collection at Montacute now includes a highly significant group of 16th and 17th century samplers and is recognised as of international significance.